wyang23/chatbot-embedded-iframe/README.md

 Send Message: Users can send their messages by pressing the "Send" button or hitting the Enter key after typing their message.

 Loading Indicator: A loading indicator is displayed while the chatbot is processing user input or fetching data.

-Chatbot aims to provide personalized recommendations and assistance to users seeking advice on purchasing a computer or laptop, making the process more interactive and engaging.

 Version 2:
 <img width="1193" alt="v2github-1" src="https://github.com/wyang23/chatbot-embedded-iframe/assets/92281375/ca44a184-15a9-4d94-868e-e36001440201">